 Communications and Events Specialist, Duke Service-Learning

 Office: 213 West Duke Building, Box 90739, Durham, NC 27708

 Phone: (919) 660-3079

 Miriam supports Duke Service-Learning by telling the rich stories of community-engaged learning, and by planning and coordinating events.
 Miriam is a graduate of UNC-CH (BA) and the University of Florida (MA), and earned a Certificate in Documentary Studies from Duke.
 She served as communications director and producer in the Theater Studies department at Duke for 12 years and has led international service trips.
 She also makes documentary films on subjects ranging from education and arts projects in Haiti, Vietnam, Africa and Russia to a biography of her mother.
 As a writer she has published articles in local, state and national magazines.

-Service-Learning Student Liaison/Facilitator, Adjunct Lecturing Fellow, Program in Education
+Student Liaison/Facilitator, Duke Service-Learning; Adjunct Lecturing Fellow, Program in Education

 Office: 102 West Duke Bldg, Durham, NC 27708

 One of the founders of the service-learning movement at Duke, Betsy Alden retired as the program's director in 2007.
 Betsy's current involvement includes serving as co-advisor for the student group LEAPS, training peer reflection facilitators, and connecting with service-learning alumni.
 Betsy Alden was the inaugural recipient of the Robert L. Sigmon Service-Learning Award for faculty given by NC Campus Compact, and Duke Service-Learning presents the Betsy Alden Outstanding Service-Learning Awards each spring.
 Betsy also helped start the Duke Alums Engage program, which hosts service experiences for alumni in dozens of cities each year.